If you think Google maps is good only for locating your immediate whereabouts and locating a part of the world you never knew about, you’re wrong.

 How: Beside your map title on the left panel, click on the 3 grey dots on the side > click ‘Print map’.

-I hope you found this guide useful!
-You can use Google Maps to plan your trip with multiple stops.
 You can make use of this Google itinerary map maker to see at a glance how far each attraction is from the next by creating map with pins.
 This can help you plan which attraction should be done together in a day and which others should be done on another day.
-Google never disappoints, aye?

 In my next post, I share how you can export your Google maps to your PHONE and use it OFFLINE.
 I was blown away when I found out of this feature.
 Never again do I have to input these bookmarks manually on any phone apps.

 Got your attractions locked in?
 Great!
-Now, it’s time to look for a place to stay!
+Now, it’s time to check off some important things on this pre-travel checklist before you leave for your big trip!